-The Wimbledon cluster Year 3 & 4 Tag Rugby festival not only brought out the sunshine in November, but also drew a large crowd who had come to be entertained by some extremely talented and committed pupils.
-Thirteen teams from nine schools travelled to Wimbledon Chase Primary School to take part in an afternoon that showed off some top quality rugby, amazing respect and sporting spirit amongst the teams and most importantly a lot of fun had by all involved.
+The Wimbledon cluster Year 3 & 4 Tag Rugby festival not only brought out the sunshine at the end of April, but also drew a large crowd who had come to be entertained by some extremely talented and committed pupils.
+Seventeen teams from ten schools travelled to Dundonald Recreation Ground to take part in an afternoon that showed off some top quality rugby, amazing respect and sporting spirit amongst the teams and most importantly a lot of fun had by all involved.